shafizurRseeam/Corr-RR/ARTIFACT-EVALUATION.md

 #### Main Result 3: Impact of Correlations.

-(Figure 7-8, Pages 10) Corr-RR demonstrates decrease MSE as correlation becomes stronger ($\rho=0.1$ to $\rho=0.9$), while the baselines (SPL, RS+FD, RS+RFD) show a relatively flat line, indicating that correlation has little to no effect on the baselines.
+(Figure 7-8, Pages 10) In Corr-RR, MSE decreases as correlation becomes stronger ($\rho=0.1$ to $\rho=0.9$), while the baselines (SPL, RS+FD, RS+RFD) show a relatively flat line, indicating that correlation has little to no effect on the baselines.

 #### Main Result 4: Impact of the Size of Phase I Users.
-(Figure 9–10, Page 12) Baselines SPL and RS+FD are single phase oply thus shows no change.
+(Figure 9–10, Page 12) Baselines SPL and RS+FD are single phase only thus shows no change.
 Baseline RS+RFD and our proposed solution Corr-RR are two-phase and shows significant change.
 The overall MSE increase if Phase I size is higher.
-Typically 10-20% users provides an ovverall best split.
+Typically 10-20% users in Phase I provides an overall good split.
 We provide more fine-grained results in from Table 4-9 in Page 18-19

-#### Main Result 4: Results on Real-world Data.
+#### Main Result 5: Results on Real-world Data.

-(Figure 11, Page 12) Corr-RR gives lower MSE than baselines (SPL, RS+FD, RS+RFD).
-However, we see for the Mushroom dataset, Corr-RR is not the best due the the nature of the dataset (highly skewed), as explained in the paper and this is supprted by Figure 12.
+(Figure 11, Page 12) Corr-RR demostrates lower MSE than baselines (SPL, RS+FD, RS+RFD).
+However, we see for the Mushroom dataset, Corr-RR is not the best due the the nature of the dataset (highly skewed), as explained in the paper and this is supprted by Figure 12 (Page 17).

 You can reproduce these results using the provided scripts.
 Two options are available: